FindMySchool LogoFindMySchool

 The leadership of Mr Steve Mort, who took the helm in 2019, has cemented the school’s reputation for academic rigour and disciplined values.
 The atmosphere is traditional: uniform standards are strictly enforced, "please" and "thank you" are expected currency, and spiritual life is woven into the timetable rather than bolted on.

 For parents, the headline draw is often the progress data.
-With a Progress 8 score of +0.59 in 2024, students here achieve over half a grade higher in every subject than they would expect to achieve elsewhere.
+In the current 2025 GCSE dataset, the Progress 8 score is +0.59, a strong value-added result from pupils' starting points.
 This is not a "hothouse" in the pejorative sense, but it is certainly a place where coasting is not an option.

 Unlike many schools that operate a vertical house system, St John Fisher focuses its pastoral identity around Year Groups and "Form Saints".
 Each form class adopts a patron saint, creating a micro-community where students explore values and service.
 This structure ensures that even in a school of this size, no student becomes a number.